algolia/algoliasearch-zendesk/docs/documentation.md

 This JavaScript library allows you to replace the default search of your Zendesk Help Center by Algolia.
 [Algolia](https://www.algolia.com) is a hosted full-text, numerical, and faceted search engine capable of delivering realtime results from the first keystroke.

+We'll crawl your Zendesk API to extract your Help Center content and provide you a small code snippet to power your search with Algolia.

 ## Setup

 To be able to setup your new search on your Zendesk Help Center you'll need to have an Algolia account with a configured Zendesk Help Center crawler.